Vice Dean for Undergraduate Studies, School of Business

-- To actively seek external funding to support the research interests of the School.
+- Actively seek external funding to support the research interests of the School.

-- Seek to promote and engage with external psychology bodies notably, PSI, with regard to professional membership and accreditation of psychology programmes here at NCI.
+- Seek to promote and engage with external bodies with regard to exemptions from professional examinations for students and ongoing professional development.

 - Assist in the development of the School of Business.

 - Act as programme director for undergraduate or postgraduate programmes in consultation with the Dean of the School of Business.

 - Participate in College meetings as appropriate.

 - Contribute to academic and disciplinary committees as requested.

 - Be available to students outside of class contact hours for guidance and support.